stack-of-tasks/tsid/README.md

     make install

 ## TSID for Python
-To operate it in python environment, we offer python binding module using boost::python and eigenpy
+To operate it in python environment, we offer python binding module using Boost.Python and EigenPy

-To install eigenpy on Ubuntu,
+To install EigenPy on Ubuntu,

     git clone https://github.com/stack-of-tasks/eigenpy
     or  sudo apt install robotpkg-py27-eigenpy